Oberlin Yeomen football: 1990–2001

 From 1990 through 2001 the Oberlin College football team lost more games than any other team in college football, winning only 4 games and nursing two separate streaks of 40 or more losses.
 The teams of 1994 to 2000 have been rated the fifth worst college football team of all time by ESPN.com's Page 2.
 After losing 56–0 to Allegheny in one 1992 game, the Yeoman had so few players they had to forfeit their next game against Wittenberg- and the forfeit turned out to be one of their finest outings.
 "Nobody got hurt," one school official told Sports Illustrated.
 "And a forfeit shows up as a 6-0 loss in the books, which was better than most of our scores."
 In 1994, Oberlin lost all nine games of its season scoring only ten points and giving up 358 points.
 In 1995, the Yeomen were outscored 469 to 72.
 In August 1996, Sports Illustrated featured Oberlin in its annual College Football Preview as the worst team in Division III.
-After four winless seasons from 1993 to 1996, Oberlin opened its 1997 season with an 18–17 victory over Thiel College, sparking post-game jubilation with fans rushing the field.
+After four winless seasons from 1993 to 1996, Oberlin opened its 1997 season with an 18–17 victory over Thiel College.
+Quarterback James Parker threw a touchdown pass to freshman wide receiver John Singleton Jr. in the middle of the endzone.
+The next play, Parker then threw the game winning pass to John Singleton Jr. to complete the two point conversion to put Oberlin up 18-17 for the win.
+This win sparked a post-game jubilation with fans rushing the field.
 The victory garnered national attention as ESPN featured it on SportsCenter.
 Oberlin would not win another game for almost four years.
 Swarthmore College and Oberlin scheduled a 1999 matchup, with both schools nursing long losing streaks, just so one of them could end their streak.
 Oberlin lost 42–6 and continued a 44-game losing streak, ending it with a 53–22 victory over Kenyon College at home in October 2001.